hasibiqbal207/portfolio/README.md

 - Dot ENV ( To store secret variables )

 #### Database
 - Data is stored in 'Javascript Object' format.
 No Relational Database is used.

-### Containerization Overview

-#### Why the App is Containerized

-**1. Consistency Across Environments**: Containerizing the app ensures that it runs consistently across different environments (development, testing, staging, and production).
-By packaging the application and its dependencies into a single Docker image, you eliminate the "it works on my machine" problem, as the container behaves the same regardless of where it is deployed.

-**2. Simplified Dependency Management**: Docker containers bundle the application with all its dependencies, libraries, and runtime, making it easier to manage and deploy.
-This encapsulation prevents issues related to missing dependencies or version mismatches, ensuring that the correct versions of libraries and tools are always used.

-**3. Scalability**: Containerization makes scaling the application straightforward.
-Containers can be easily replicated and distributed across multiple servers or orchestrated using tools like Kubernetes.
-This allows the app to handle increased load efficiently by simply running more instances of the containers.

-**4. Isolation and Security**: Docker containers provide process isolation, which enhances security by keeping the application isolated from the host system and other containers.
-This reduces the risk of conflicts between applications and minimizes the attack surface.

-**5. Streamlined CI/CD Pipeline**: By using Docker, the app can be integrated into a CI/CD pipeline more easily.
-Containers can be built, tested, and deployed automatically, ensuring that every code change is validated in an environment identical to production.

-#### How the App is Containerized
-The application is containerized using Docker by creating a `Dockerfile` that defines the environment and dependencies for the app, and a `docker-compose.yml` file that manages multi-container configurations, enabling seamless deployment and scaling.

 ## Getting Started

 ### Prerequisites
 Before you begin, ensure you have the following software and tools installed on your machine:
    - **Node.js**: Version 14.x or higher.
-Download Node.js
+[Download Node.js](https://nodejs.org/en/download/package-manager)
    - **npm or yarn**: Node.js package managers. npm comes bundled with Node.js.
-Install npm or Install yarn
    - **Only if you are using Docker**
       - **Docker**: Docker must be installed and running on your system.
-Install Docker
+[Install Docker](https://docs.docker.com/engine/install/)
       - **Docker Compose** : Comes bundled with Docker Desktop, or can be installed separately.
-Install Docker Compose 	[title](https://www.example.com)
+[Install Docker Compose](https://docs.docker.com/compose/install/)

 ### Usage Instructions